-Students at St. Benedict’s study a broad range of subjects during Year 7, 8 and 9 developing a deep understanding in each subject area with the aim of preparing them for the next stage in their lives.
-There is a strong focus on the core subjects of Religious Education, English, Mathematics, Biology, Chemistry and Physics, as well as the subject areas of Modern Foreign Languages, with the majority studying 2, and Humanities of Geography and History.
+Students at St. Benedict’s study a broad range of subjects during Year 7, 8 and 9, developing a deep understanding in each subject area with the aim of preparing them for the next stage in their lives.
+There is a strong focus on the core subjects of Religious Education, English, Mathematics, Biology, Chemistry and Physics, and students begin preparation for the study of the Ebacc selection of qualifications at Key Stage 4.
+All students study History, Geography and French, with the majority of students beginning a second Modern Foreign Language, Spanish, in Year 8.

-Students also get the opportunity to develop their knowledge of and skills in the creative arts, studying Art and the three disciplines of Design and Technology: Product Design, Resistant Materials and Food Nutrition, as well as the performing arts of Drama and Music.
-In addition to this students enjoy the study of Computer Science and Physical Education.
+Students also get the opportunity to develop their knowledge of and skills in the creative arts, studying Art and the three disciplines of Design and Technology: Product Design, Resistant Materials and Food Nutrition.
+In addition to this students spend time learning the performing arts of Drama and Music alongside Computer Science and Physical Education.

 Key Stage 3 - hours per fortnight

 * Students study 3 periods of French and 2 of Spanish in 4 of 6 teaching groups.
 In the remaining two students study French for 4 hours and have an extra hour of English.